Oakland Oaks (ABA): The first and last great year

 The road to the championship was led by pioneering owner, S. Kenneth Davidson, who aggressively pursued Barry and one-time Warriors head coach Alex Hannum, signing them for an unprecedented $85,000 per year.
 His efforts drove a historic turnaround from last place to first in one year.
 Unfortunately for Barry, he tore ligaments in his knee after colliding with Ken Wilburn late in a game versus the New York Nets on December 27, 1968.
-He tried to return in January, but he only aggravated the injury and he subsequently sat out the rest of the season, only appearing in 35 games as a result.
-Regardless, the Oaks won 60 games on the season.
+He tried to return in January, but only aggravated the injury and subsequently sat out the rest of the season, only appearing in 35 games as a result.
+Regardless, the Oaks won 60 games during the season.

-In the playoffs, the Oaks outlasted the Denver Rockets in seven games in the semifinals then swept the New Orleans Buccaneers in the Division Finals to advance to the ABA Finals versus the Indiana Pacers.
+In the playoffs, the Oaks outlasted the Denver Rockets in seven games in the semifinals, then swept the New Orleans Buccaneers in the Division Finals to advance to the ABA Finals versus the Indiana Pacers.
 After a split of the first two games, the Oaks won an overtime thriller 134–126 to take a 2–1 lead in the series.
-Then they won the fourth game to set up a clinching opportunity in Oakland.
-In Game 5, the Oaks won 135–131 in overtime to clinch the series and league title Warren Jabali was named Playoffs MVP on the strength of 21.5 points and 9.7 rebounds per game in the postseason.
+They then won the fourth game to set up a clinching opportunity in Oakland.
+In Game 5, the Oaks won 135–131 in overtime to clinch the series and league title.
+Warren Jabali was named playoffs MVP on the strength of 21.5 points and 9.7 rebounds per game in the postseason.
 In the nine playoff games in Oakland, the Oaks averaged just 3,401 attendance a game (30,615 total).
 The highest came in Game 5 of the Finals, when 6,340 were on hand.

 Demise

 With or without Barry, the team proved to be a poor investment for Boone, who became majority owner after Davidson left the group.
 Despite winning the ABA championship, the Oaks were a failure at the box office, due in large part to the proximity of the NBA Warriors nearby.
-The team was sold and moved to Washington, D.C. for the 1969–70 season, where it was renamed the Washington Caps.
+Not only that, but it was also revealed in the book Loose Balls that the championship ring the Oaks got to commemorate their championship run accidentally led to the bank that was supposed to help finance the rings result in a blank check being written out in an amount to $1.5 million being spent.
+As a result of this combination, the team was sold to Earl Foreman and moved to Washington, D.C., for the 1969–70 season, where it was renamed the Washington Caps.

-After one season in the nation's capital, the franchise moved to Norfolk, Virginia for the 1970–71 season and became the Virginia Squires.
-The team disbanded after the 1975–76 season, keeping it out of the ABA–NBA merger which occurred just weeks later.
+After one season in the nation's capital, the franchise moved to Norfolk, Virginia, for the 1970–71 season and became the Virginia Squires.
+The team disbanded after the 1975–76 season, keeping it out of the ABA–NBA merger which occurred just one month after their folding.